Salt Lake Bees: Keith Johnson

-Keith Johnson joined the Bees' management team in 2016, following a one-season stint as an instructor for the Angels.
+Keith Johnson first became manager of the Bees in 2011, spending four seasons in Salt Lake.
+In 2015, Johnson left the Bees to become a minor league scout for the Angels.
+Johnson rejoined the Bees' management team in 2016.
 Over the course of three seasons, he achieved an additional 195 victories.
 However, his streak was briefly interrupted in 2018 when he received a promotion to an assistant's position within the Angels' office in Los Angeles.
 At the time of his departure, Johnson had amassed a total of 468 wins.
-Subsequently, he transitioned to the Miami Marlins organization after the 2018 season, where he spent four years alternating between the minor league and major league coaching staffs.
+Subsequently, he transitioned to the Miami Marlins organization after the 2018 season, where he spent four years alternating between the minor league and major league coaching.
 In 2023, Johnson made a return to the Bees.

-On April 6, 2023, with the Bees' triumph, Johnson set the record for the coach with the highest number of all-time wins in the Bees' history.
-At that point, Johnson was just 23 victories away from reaching the milestone of 500 wins.
-Johnson himself had a previous career as a minor league baseball player, during which he had played for the Bees.
+On April 6, 2023, Johnson won his 472nd game as manager of the Bees, breaking the record for the most victories by a manager in the history of the current Salt Lake franchise.
+The previous record was set by former Buzz manager Phil Roof, who managed the team from 1995 to 2000.
+On June 16, 2023, Johnson won his 500th game as Bees skipper.
+Johnson had a previous career as a minor league baseball player, spending the 2002 and 2003 seasons with the Stingers.

+Johnson left the Bees at the end of the 2025 season to take a position with the Los Angeles Angels as their third-base coach for 2026.